18F/laptop/README.md

 ```
 Note that the script may ask you to enter your password.
 This is the same password that you use to log in to your computer.

 **git-seekret will install global git hooks into ~/.git-support/hooks.
-To restore pre-existing git hooks, it is recommended to save pre-existing hooks into a seperate directory and to copy those hooks into ~/.git-support/hooks after git-seekret is installed.**
+To restore pre-existing git hooks, it is recommended to save pre-existing hooks into a separate directory and to copy those hooks into ~/.git-support/hooks after git-seekret is installed.**

 Development
 -----------